June Havoc: Film and stage

 She adopted the surname Havoc, a variant of her birth name.
 In 1936, Havoc got her first part on Broadway in the Sigmund Romberg operetta Forbidden Melody.
 In 1940, she gave a show-stopping performance as Gladys Bumps in the Rodgers and Hart musical Pal Joey, with Gene Kelly in the lead role and Van Johnson, who was in the chorus, along with future film director Stanley Donen.
 Based on their success, Havoc, Johnson and Kelly were beckoned by Hollywood.
 Havoc made her first film in 1942, and she began to alternate film roles with returns to the Broadway stage.
-From 1942 to 1944, Havoc appeared in 11 films, including My Sister Eileen with Rosalind Russell, and No Time For Love with Claudette Colbert and Fred MacMurray.
-She then returned to Broadway in the 1943–44 season, co-starring with Bobby Clark in the Cole Porter musical Mexican Hayride, for which she received the Donaldson Award for best performance by an actress in a supporting role in a musical.
+From 1942 to 1944, Havoc appeared in 11 films, including My Sister Eileen with Rosalind Russell, and No Time for Love with Claudette Colbert and Fred MacMurray.
+She then returned to Broadway in the 1943–44 season, co-starring with Bobby Clark in the Cole Porter musical Mexican Hayride (musical), for which she received the Donaldson Award for best performance by an actress in a supporting role in a musical.

-In 1944, Ethel Merman was set to star as the title character in the musical play Sadie Thompson with a score by Vernon Duke and Howard Dietz, directed and produced by Rouben Mamoulian.
+In 1944, Ethel Merman was tapped to star as the title character in the musical play Sadie Thompson, with a score by Vernon Duke and Howard Dietz, directed and produced by Rouben Mamoulian.
 The musical play was based on the short story Rain by W. Somerset Maugham.
-The serious nature of the production was a departure from Merman’s string of successful musical comedies.
+The serious production was a departure from Merman’s string of successful musical comedies.
 Moreover, during rehearsals, Merman had difficulties memorizing the lyrics, and she blamed Dietz for his use of sophisticated and foreign words.
 She had her husband, newspaper promotion director Bob Levitt, tone down some of the lyrics.
 Dietz took exception to Merman’s singing the altered lyrics and gave her an ultimatum to sing his original lyrics or leave the show.
 In response, Merman withdrew from the production.
-Commentators have speculated that Merman's departure was probably due to her reluctance to assume such a serious role in her first dramatic musical.
+(Some have since speculated that Merman's departure was probably due to her reluctance to assume such a serious role in her first dramatic musical.)